Graduate Audition Requirements

 Assistantship.
 International applicants may be considered for a Teaching Assistantship by completing a live audition or auditioning by DVD.

-January 25, 2014 — Meadows Recital Hall -- Glennis McCrary Music Building
+Saturday, January 24, 2015 - Meadows Recital Hall - McCrary Music Building (morning and afternoon)

 Audition Requirements for the Master of Music in Vocal Performance degree [MMVP]